weidai11/website/systemd/README.md

 The gdrive-backup script runs the Gdrive backup.
 The warez includes a Systemd service, timer and backup script.
 The gdrive-backup script runs at 5:30 AM each night.
 The script performs a full backup every 3 months.
 Otherwise the script performs an incremental backup.

 The `gdrive-backup` script is placed at `/usr/sbin/gdrive-backup`.
 The script reads passwords and shared secrets from `/etc/cryptopp.conf`.

+## cryptopp.conf

+The backup scripts work with `/etc/cryptopp.conf` on the web server. `/etc/cryptopp.conf` holds the passwords and shared secrets needed for the backups.
+Be sure `/etc/cryptopp.conf` is available on the web server.

 ## Systemctl status